 LSD is more “mainstream” than you think.
 Many influential figures have either experimented with or habitually used LSD.
 Scientists, inventors, writers, business figures, and musicians.

-What follows is a comprehensive list of well-known figures who have used LSD.
+What follows is a list of well-known figures who have used LSD.

-1. I want to show you that great public figures have been inspired by LSD.
+1. Great public figures have been inspired by LSD.
 Many of the people below have changed the course of human history.
-They attribute such success to the sporadic use of LSD.
+Some attribute such success to the sporadic use of LSD.

 2. To dispel one of the greatest myths about LSD: taking any amount of LSD will leave one as an incoherent and bubbling mess.
 On the contrary, LSD inspires innovation and creativity.